sdc-china/IDA-doc/_posts/2018-11-16-references-install-ida-by-argocd.md

 More details refer to doc [https://argo-cd.readthedocs.io/en/stable/user-guide/kustomize/#kustomizing-helm-charts](https://argo-cd.readthedocs.io/en/stable/user-guide/kustomize/#kustomizing-helm-charts)

-### 1.2 Public helm charts repository
+### 1.2 Setup private helm charts repository (Optional)
+If internet is available in your network, you can deploy IDA and Selenium by the following public helm charts repositories:
 - IDA Helm Charts Repository: [https://sdc-china.github.io/ida-operator](https://sdc-china.github.io/ida-operator)
 - Selenium Helm Charts Repository: [https://www.selenium.dev/docker-selenium](https://www.selenium.dev/docker-selenium)

-### 1.3 Setup private helm charts repository (Optional)

-If the public helm charts repository is not available in your network, then you can setup private helm charts repository.
+Otherwise, you can setup private helm charts repository in your intranet as below:

 - The helm charts repository can be hosted by any web server, the layout of the repository looks like this: